frankcolaco/FunctionalProgramming/README.md

         - encapsulating a request as an object.

         - it is a way to encapsulate a request as an object, parameterize clients with different request and perform corresponding operations.

+Streams and Parallel Streams:

+    Streams are declartive, flexible and parallelizable.

+    With streams we can create stream pipeline.

+    Stream pipeline consist of source, zero or more intermediate operations and a terminal operation.

+    Stream can operated only once, meaning Streams are not containers.

+    Stream Methods:

+        - Filter method:

+            - it is a higher order method

+            - equivalent to if condition

+            - param is a predicate

+        - Map method:

+            - it is a higher order method

+            - takes a mapper function as param

+        - Reduce method:
+            - it is a higher order method

+            - this can be used to find the sum of all elements or product of all elements

+    All intermediate operations on stream are lazy.

+    All terminal operations are eager.